 Every user who applies for an access card in DUO will receive a confirmation e-mail where it’s clearly said that they need to do the safety quiz.

-The safety test is available through the Safety Test entry after logging into DUO.
+The safety test is available through the Safety Quiz entry after logging into DUO.

 The page safety for users contains relevant safety information which needs to be studied in order to complete the corresponding parts of the safety quiz.

-Any sample brought to MAX IV has to be declared through the DUO interface at the moment of submitting the proposal.
+Any sample brought to MAX IV has to be declared through the DUO interface.
 The safety group has to check and validate all the samples.